s-j-pearce/Maths/README.md

 	 	Rate of change from 10 to 100
 		(2*100+3) - (2*10+3) / (100 - 10) = 180/90 = 2.
 Hex Decimal = 2

+## Use integral calculus to solve practical problems involving area: